 In addition, the college can provide local assistance towards childcare costs and provide discretionary funding to help with housing and other ad-hoc expenses.
-For more information on eligibility criteria and how to apply please visit our Funding Advice page or contact our Student Funds team by calling 01506 427621 or emailing firstname.lastname@example.org
+For more information on eligibility criteria and how to apply please visit our Funding Advice page or contact our Student Funds team by calling 01506 427622 / 07783 717800 or by emailing firstname.lastname@example.org.

 Full-time further education study (non-advanced courses)